Kosciuszko Bridge: Construction

-The city government officially renamed the bridge after Tadeusz Kościuszko, a Polish volunteer who was a general in the American Revolutionary War, on July 10, 1940.
+The city government officially renamed the new bridge after Tadeusz Kościuszko, a Polish general in the American Revolutionary War, on July 10, 1940.
 On September 22, 1940, months after the conquest of Poland, Mayor Fiorello La Guardia led a renaming ceremony.
 The naming occurred in the presence of 15,000 people, mainly Polish-American residents and city and state government representatives, some stating that the spirit of Polish liberty would never die.
 There were parades at both ends of the bridge, and La Guardia unveiled plaques that commemorated the new name.
 The mayor described President Franklin D. Roosevelt, like Kościuszko, as a "champion of liberty during a difficult period", referring to the World War II occupation of Poland by Germany.
 He also stated, "I am confident that Poland will live again.
 Any land that breeds such lovers of freedom can never be kept enslaved.
 The Polish people may be captive, but the flaming spirit of Polish liberty will never be destroyed."
 Two of the bridge towers were surmounted with eagles, one with the Polish eagle and the other the American eagle.